Lillie Langtry: Life in London

-In 1877 Lillie's brother Clement Le Breton had married Alice, an illegitimate daughter of Thomas Heron Jones, 7th Viscount Ranelagh, who was a friend of their father; and Ranelagh, following a chance meeting with Lillie in London had invited her to a reception attended by several noted artists at the home of Sir John and Lady Sebright at 23 Lowndes Square, Knightsbridge, which took place on 29 April 1877.
+In 1877, Lillie's brother Clement married Alice, an illegitimate daughter of Viscount Ranelagh, their father's friend.
+After meeting her in London, Ranelagh invited her to a reception attended by several notable artists at the home of Sir John and Lady Sebright on 29 April 1877.
 Here she attracted notice for her beauty and wit.
-Langtry was in mourning for her youngest brother, who had been killed in a riding accident, so in contrast to the elaborate clothes of most women in attendance there, she wore a simple black dress (which was to become her trademark) and no jewellery.
+Langtry was in mourning for her youngest brother, who had been killed in a riding accident, so in contrast to the elaborate clothes of most women in attendance, she wore a simple black dress (which was to become her trademark) and no jewellery.
 Before the end of the evening, Frank Miles had completed several sketches of her that became very popular on postcards.
+Lady Sebrights' salon, where artistic and aristocratic audiences overlapped, was 'the ideal springboard' for Langtry.
+This company was 'always on the outlook for new diversion, new sensations and new faces'.
+In an 1882-interview, Langtry told how "[m]y life in Jersey had been spent almost entirely in the open air, and as Mr Langtry was fond of yachting I became an expert yachtswoman and was very fond of all sorts of outdoor exercise, but I longed to see something more of the world."
+She would later remember Miles as one of her "most enthusiastic" friends, who first saw her at a theatre then asked around about the unknown "beauty".
+After learning Lillie's identity, Miles "begged [her] to sit for a portrait."
+The painting made then was purchased by Prince Leopold, and Lillie became famous and popular among the nobles of London and the royal family.

-Another guest, Sir John Everett Millais, also a Jersey native, eventually painted her portrait.
-Langtry's nickname, the "Jersey Lily", was taken from the Jersey lily flower (Amaryllis belladonna), a symbol of Jersey.
-The nickname was popularised by Millais' portrait, entitled A Jersey Lily.
-(According to tradition, the two Jersey natives spoke Jèrriais to each other during the sittings.)
-The painting caused great interest when exhibited at the Royal Academy and had to be roped off to avoid damage by the crowds.
-Langtry was portrayed holding a Guernsey lily (Nerine sarniensis) in the painting rather than a Jersey lily, as none of the latter was available during the sittings.
-A friend of Millais, Rupert Potter (father of Beatrix Potter), was a keen amateur photographer and took pictures of Lillie whilst she was visiting Millais in Scotland in 1879.
+Another guest, Sir John Everett Millais, also a Jersey native, eventually painted her portrait, titling it A Jersey Lily after the Jersey lily flower (Amaryllis belladonna), a symbol of the country.
+The portrait popularised Jersey Lily as Langtry's nickname, although Langtry was portrayed holding a Guernsey lily (Nerine sarniensis) in the painting, as no Jersey lilies were available.
+According to tradition, the two Jersey natives spoke Jèrriais during the sittings.
+The painting attracted great interest when exhibited at the Royal Academy and had to be roped off to avoid damage by the crowds.
+A friend of Millais, Rupert Potter (father of Beatrix Potter), was a keen amateur photographer and took pictures of Lillie during her visit to Millais in Scotland in 1879.
 She also sat for Sir Edward Poynter and is depicted in works by Sir Edward Burne-Jones.
-She became much sought-after in London society, and invitations flooded in.
-Her fame soon reached royal ears.
+In early 1878, the Langtrys moved to 17 Norfolk Street (now 19 Dunraven Street) off Park Lane to accommodate the growing demands of Lillie's society visitors.